jaeyk/academic-kickstart/content/home/resources.md

 +++

 Mostly online resources (indicated by *) I find useful for learning data science, applied statistics, programming, data visualization, machine learning, database management, and math.
-I really enjoy self-directed learning and hope you that you do as well.
+I really enjoy self-directed learning and hope that you do as well.

 ### Data science